 Classified into two distinct categories, depending on how fast or slowly the cancer grows, NHL can be either aggressive (fast-growing) or indolent (slow-growing).3

-Accounting for 30 percent of new NHL diagnoses,6 DLBCL occurs primarily in older people and requires prompt treatment due to its aggressive nature.
+Accounting for 30% of new NHL diagnoses,7 DLBCL occurs primarily in older people and requires prompt treatment due to its aggressive nature.
 The first sign is usually enlarged lymph nodes, but it can also affect organs outside of the lymphatic system and is characterised by symptoms including unexplained weight loss, fever and night sweats.

-When treating patients with DLBCL, curing the disease is the ultimate goal.10 However, in as many as 40 percent of patients, DLBCL can return – at which point controlling the disease becomes the focus of treatment.11
+When treating patients with DLBCL, ensuring that the disease never returns is the ultimate goal.9 However, in as many as 40% of patients, DLBCL can return – at which point controlling the disease becomes the focus of treatment.10

 Given the multitude of subtypes within lymphoma, continued research and understanding of this complex disease will ensure patients receive the best possible treatment.

-- American Society of Hematology.
+American Society of Hematology.
 Lymphoma.
-Available at: http://www.hematology.org/Patients/Cancers/Lymphoma.aspx Last accessed September 2016.
+[Internet; cited April 2022].
+Available at:

-National Institute for Health and Clinical Excellence.
-Review of TA 110:rituximab for the first-line treatment of stage III-IV follicular lymphoma.
-Available at: https://www.nice.org.uk/guidance/ta243/documents/follicular-lymphoma-rituximab-review-lymphoma-association2.
-Last accessed September 2016.
+National Institute for Health and Clinical Excellence Review of TA 110:rituximab for the first-line treatment of stage III-IV follicular lymphoma.
+[Internet; cited April 2022].
+Available at:

-- Maurer, MJ et al. Event-free survival at 24 months is a robust end point for disease-related outcome in diffuse large B-cell lymphoma treated with immunochemotherapy.
-J Clin Oncol.
-2014; 32: 1066-73.
+Maurer, JM et al. (2014).
+Event-free survival at 24 months is a robust end point for disease-related outcome in diffuse large B-cell lymphoma treated with immunochemotherapy.
+J Clin Oncol 32: 1066-73.